UbiquisBI/GEM/README.md

 ## Key Concepts

-Process: A process is an independent part of an ETL, defined by a single source (a specific database, a type of file, a web service) and a common destination (a staging database, a data warehouse, etc)
+**Process**: A process is an independent part of an ETL, defined by a single source (a specific database, a type of file, a web service) and a common destination (a staging database, a data warehouse, etc)

-Task: Each process has one or more tasks, which consist of atomic data extraction, transformation and loading.
+**Task**: Each process has one or more tasks, which consist of atomic data extraction, transformation and loading.
 A task is defined by a single target table (regardless of how many source tables or files it reads from.
 Tasks are logged in the task_log table of the ETL database.

-Run: a run is a single execution of the ETL, iterating over all processes and tasks.
+**Run**: a run is a single execution of the ETL, iterating over all processes and tasks.
 Each ETL run is logged in the etl_log table in the ETL database.

-Environment: an environment is simply a name that identifies a machine running GEM.
+**Environment**: an environment is simply a name that identifies a machine running GEM.
 Usual names are dev, uat or prod, but other names may be used freely, e.g., nelson-laptop or miguel-sandbox.
 Each environment will use different configuration.
-The ETL environment is defined via the ETL_ENVIRONMENT variable in kettle.properties.
+The ETL environment is defined via the `ETL_ENVIRONMENT` variable in `kettle.properties`.

-Config file: by default, the global GEM configuration is located in config/config.${ETL_ENVIRONMENT}.xml.
-However, a different configuration file may be used by defining the ETL_CONFIG_FILE variable in kettle.properties (e.g., to keep sandbox config files from being comitted to git.
+**Config file**: by default, the global GEM configuration is located in `config/config.${ETL_ENVIRONMENT}.xml`.
+However, a different configuration file may be used by defining the `ETL_CONFIG_FILE` variable in `kettle.properties`(e.g., to keep sandbox config files from being committed to git.

 One of the main features of GEM is the ability to prevent multiple instances from running at the same time.
 This is called the Watchdog. when GEM starts it will look at the status of every logged run and abort if it finds an ETL run marked as “running” (see Logging and monitoring below).
 When GEM finishes the status of the run is marked as either Success or Failed, depending on the exit status.
 However, if GEM fails unexpectedly, the status may not be correctly updated, causing future runs to abort until manual intervention fixes the issue.

 ## Installation

 * Clone gem into your target machine;
-* Run the config/scripts/etl_mysql.sql script in your desired ETL database (change the script if you want to use a database other than MySQL or MariaDB;
+* Run the `config/scripts/etl_mysql.sql` script in your desired ETL database (change the script if you want to use a database other than MySQL or MariaDB;
-* Set the ETL_ENVIRONMENT variable in your kettle.properties (e.g., dev)
+* Set the `ETL_ENVIRONMENT` variable in your `kettle.properties` (e.g., dev)
-* Change the config/config.dev.xml file according to your needs:
+* Change the `config/config.dev.xml` file according to your needs:
 * Define folder locations;
 * Configure email sending
 * Set up the ETL database connection
-* Create your ETL process folders inside the config folder and create the database.${ETL_ENVIRONMENT}.properties config file inside each process folder;
+* Create your ETL process folders inside the config folder and create the `database.${ETL_ENVIRONMENT}.properties` config file inside each process folder;
 * Create the configuration files for each ETL task (an XML file) inside the process folders;
 * Create the target tables and run.